jerrystsai/DataProducts/README.md

 ## Simple Algebra Practice project documentation

 ### Summary
 This project lets the user do algebra problems with 2 equations and 2 unknowns: *x* and *y*.
-The idea is to give the user the opportunity to practice solving these relatively simple problems so that she or he will gain confidence.
+The idea is to give the user the opportunity to practice solving these relatively simple problems so that she or he will gain confidence in learning algebra.

 ### Explanation
 The possible values for each of the unknowns are integers ranging from -5 to 5, excluding 0.